ZH-170/MealDeals/README.md

 ## 🛠️ Tech Stack & How It's Built

-- **Frontend:** [e.g., React, Vite] for a dynamic and responsive user interface.
+- **Frontend:** React and Vite for a dynamic and responsive user interface.
-- **Backend:** [e.g., Node.js with Express.js] to handle data scraping and API interactions.
+- **Backend:** Node.js to handle data scraping and API interactions.
-- **AI:** We leverage the power of OpenRouter for our creative recipe generation.
-- **Data Storage:** A robust [e.g., PostgreSQL, MongoDB] database to keep all the daily sales data organized.
-- **Web Scraping:** Our custom scrapers use [e.g., Puppeteer, Beautiful Soup] and follow `robots.txt` guidelines while rotating user agents to ensure ethical and reliable data collection.
+- **AI:** We run DeepSeek and LLaMA models locally, using Ollama to manage and serve the models.
+- **Proprietary APIs:** We'll integrate the proprietary APIs of the major Sydney supermarkets to deliver up-to-date, guaranteed accurate deals.

 ## 🚀 Get It Running Locally